-For the last overnight stop around the high Khumbu and Everest region, next, early morning brings you to Kathmandu.
-After an overwhelming adventure on Everest Base Camp Trekking with one and only Trekking Planner.
+For the last overnight stop around the high Khumbu and Everest Region, next, early morning brings you to Kathmandu.
+After an overwhelming adventure on Everest Base Camp Trekking with one and only Trekking Planner Nepal.

 The best time from March to May in spring season with September till mid- December months during autumn and pre-winter season.